 - Your baby isn’t growing the way he or she should.

 There are several ways to induce labor.
 Toward the end of pregnancy, the cervix (the opening to the uterus, or womb) gets soft.
-It may even open up a little.
+It may even open a little.
 Your doctor will check to see if your cervix is getting soft and opening up.
-If it isn’t, your doctor may place medicine in your vagina near the cervix.
-The medicine helps your cervix get soft and open up.
+If it isn’t, your doctor may place medicine in your vagina near the cervix to help the process along.

-Your doctor may also “break your water” or use a finger to separate your cervix from the membranes (tissues) around your baby’s head.
+Your doctor may also use a crochet-like hook to “break your water.”
+This is a common phrase that means to rupture the water-like amniotic sac that surrounds the baby.
+Or your doctor may use a finger to separate your cervix from the membranes (tissues) around your baby’s head.
 This often makes labor start.

-Your doctor will watch you closely.
-When you’re ready, your doctor will start giving you a medicine called oxytocin (also may be called Pitocin).
+After doing this, your doctor will watch you closely.
+When you’re ready, your doctor will start giving you a medicine called oxytocin (it also may be called by its brand name, Pitocin).
 Oxytocin will start your contractions and help them to get strong and regular.

 What can I expect during labor induction?

 The time it takes for the labor induction to work varies.
-Sometimes it takes 2 or 3 days to induce labor, but it usually takes less time.
+Sometimes it takes 2 or 3 days to induce labor, but it’s usually less.
 It takes more time if you’re being induced really early or if it’s your first baby.
-Tell your doctor if you need help with the pain form contractions.
+Tell your doctor if you need help with the pain from contractions.
 In most cases, labor induction goes well and you can deliver your baby vaginally.

 Copyright © American Academy of Family Physicians